nesk/friday/README.md

 # It’s Friday!

-_It’s Friday_ provides more fun in your followers life by remembering them when it’s friday, so they can start to enjoy there week-end.
+_It’s Friday_ provides more fun in your followers' life by reminding them when it’s friday, so they can start to enjoy their week-end.

 ## Usage